RaphaelSilv/raphael/content/posts/shell-currency-exchange/index.md

 Close the terminal and open it again.

-Now the try following command: =curr -f usd -t brl -a 1=
+Now the try following command: `curr -f usd -t brl -a 1`

 should produce an output similarly like so: